elmalto/grunt-azure-cdn-deploy/README.md

 Grunt task for copying files to an azure storage blob.

+This fork is more specific than original.
+The use case is to deploy a web site to Azure Blob storage.

 Azure SDK uses by default the environment variables AZURE_STORAGE_ACCOUNT and AZURE_STORAGE_ACCESS_KEY.
 Custom connection arguments can be set in service.